mnncorrect

 template<typename Index_ , typename Float_ , class Matrix_ >

-void compute (std::size_t num_dim, const std::vector< Index_ > &num_obs, const Float_ *input, Float_ *output, const Options< Index_, Float_, Matrix_ > &options)
+void compute (const std::size_t num_dim, const std::vector< Index_ > &num_obs, const Float_ *const input, Float_ *const output, const Options< Index_, Float_, Matrix_ > &options)

 template<typename Index_ , typename Float_ , typename Batch_ , class Matrix_ >

-void compute (std::size_t num_dim, Index_ num_obs, const Float_ *input, const Batch_ *batch, Float_ *output, const Options< Index_, Float_, Matrix_ > &options)
+void compute (const std::size_t num_dim, const Index_ num_obs, const Float_ *const input, const Batch_ *const batch, Float_ *const output, const Options< Index_, Float_, Matrix_ > &options)

 Detailed Description